tomasherceg/dotvvm-docs/Controls/bootstrap/Label/sample1/sample.md

 ### Sample 1: Label Types

-The `Type` affects which color will be used on the label.
+The `Type` property affects which color will be used on the label.

 The available types are: